-(4) A package of Pre-basic Seed, a package other than a small package of Basic Seed, a package other than a small EEC package of Certified Seed, shall contain an official inner label which shall be of the same colour as, and in addition to, the official label affixed to the outside of the package in accordance with paragraph (2) above.
-The official inner label shall contain particulars of the matters specified in the items numbered 3, 5, 6, 11 and 12 in Part IB of Schedule 6; except that if such particulars are printed indelibly on the outside of the package or if the official label is an adhesive or a tear-resistant label the official inner label referred to in this paragraph shall not be required.
+(4) A package (other than a small package) of Breeder's Seed, Pre-basic Seed, Basic Seed, Certified Seed, Certified Seed of the First Generation, Certified Seed of the Second Generation, Certified Seed of the Third Generation or of Commercial Seed shall contain an official inner label which shall be of the same colour as, and in addition to, the official label affixed to the outside of the package in accordance with paragraph (2) above.
+The official inner label shall contain particulars of the matters specified in the items numbered,in the case of seeds other than Commercial Seed, 4, 5 and 6 in Part IC of Schedule 6 and, in the case of package or if the official label is an adhesive or a tear-resistant label the official inner label referred to in this paragraph shall not be required.

-(5) A package of Uncertified Pre-basic Seed shall have affixed on the outside a label containing, as appropriate to the seeds, particulars of the matters specified and being of the colour also specified in Part II of Schedule 6; except that if such particulars are printed indelibly on the outside of the package, the said label shall not be required.
+Commercial Seed, 4, 5 and 6 in Part I D of Schedule 6; except that if such particulars are printed indelibly on the outside of the matters specified and being of the colour also specified in Part II of Schedule 6; except that if such particulars are printed indelibly on the outside of the package the said label shall not be required.

-(6) A small package of Basic Seed shall have affixed on the outside a label containing, as appropriate to the seeds, particulars of the matters specified and being of the colour also specified in Part III of Schedule 6; except that if such particulars are printed indelibly on the outside of the package, the said label shall not be required.
+(5) A small package of seeds shall have affixed on the outside a label containing, as appropriate to the seeds, particulars of the official label together with the month and year of re-sealing and the name of the authority responsible for the re-sealing.